amirHossein5/request-translator/README.md

 ## Templates

-Templates can be for defineing a group of fields:
+Templates can be for define a group of fields, and you may define them in ```RouteServiceProvider```:

 ```php
 use AmirHossein5\RequestTranslator\Facades\Translator;